hmjatt/typescript-angular-research-project/README.md

 ## Running the Program

-To run the program and output the records from the dataset:

 1. **Start the program**:

    Use the following command to run the program with TypeScript using `ts-node`: